sethsiddharth/Emergency_Evacuation_Project/readme.md

 The following code is written in NetLogo programming language (using NetLogo 3D 4.1.2).

 PS: NetLogo is a multi-agent programmable modeling environment and which can be downloaded from http://ccl.northwestern.edu/netlogo/ .
-If you face any difficulty in interpreting the code feel free to contact me on siddharthseth007@gmail.com.
+If you face any difficulty in interpreting the code feel free to drop me a mail at siddharthseth007@gmail.com.